thinkUXca/jekyll-now/_posts/2017-02-01-Creating-Framed-Matted-Pictures-Using-CSS.md

 ## Get the aspect ratio of your image

 First we're going to select an image to frame.
 For this demo, we'll be using one of Lauren's pencil portraits, a horned owl.
-This image is 600 x 450, so the aspect ratio is 4:3.
+This image is 600 x 450, so in our example, the aspect ratio is 4:3.

+> apsectRatio = imageWidth / imageHeight

 We'll be using this aspect ratio when making our frame.
 One thing about using this method is that you need to know the aspect ratio of the picture you're framing, but you can get that from the image itself before rendering the page (on laurenellis.ca we use javascript to calculate the aspect ratio and padding).

 ## Create the frame